 - It is the policy of the Airport to minimize to the extent practical the creation of new wildlife habitat and elimination of existing wildlife habitat and land uses, which attract birds and other wildlife.
 When determined to be a problem, the following action will be taken to eliminate habitat and land uses identified as contributing to wildlife hazards.
-These changes will be made consistent with available resources and the Airport's ability to influence land use decisions. - Drain or fill areas of standing water that are not jurisdictional wetlands and identified as strong wildlife attractants that are frequented by shorebird and other waterfowl. - Design of future retention ponds will include the ability to drain completely within 48 hours. - Storm water detention basins will be pumped out in timely fashion to reduce the attraction to wildlife. - Clear trees, brush and vegetation along canals and other areas, which are found to be strong wildlife attractants. - Turf will be maintained in such a manner that it will not constitute an attraction to hazardous wildlife. - Prey base populations will be monitored and direct control may be initiated if necessary. - Future perimeter fence construction, will contain a subterranean barrier to discourage small mammals from digging underneath. - Buildings will be made as uninhabitable as possible to nesting or roosting wildlife using netting, bird spikes or other suitable material. - Construction debris that may be a strong wildlife attractant by providing cover for small mammals and perching sites for birds will be removed. - Specialists will monitor insect populations and insecticides may be applied if necessary. - Off Airport property will be monitored for wildlife attractants and cooperative efforts will be made with landowners to reduce the attractant to best extent possible. - Agricultural practices and livestock grazing that are not more of an attractant than current habitat may be allowed on a case by case basis after review. - 2.3.
-Telemetry Project - relocation sights with the lowest raptor return rates.
+These changes will be made consistent with available resources and the Airport's ability to influence land use decisions. - Drain or fill areas of standing water that are not jurisdictional wetlands and identified as strong wildlife attractants that are frequented by shorebird and other waterfowl. - Design of future retention ponds are built to current FAA advisory circular standards. - Storm water detention basins will be pumped out in timely fashion to reduce the attraction to wildlife. - Clear trees, brush and vegetation along canals and other areas, which are found to be strong wildlife attractants. - Turf will be maintained in such a manner that it will not constitute an attraction to hazardous wildlife. - Prey base populations will be monitored and direct control may be initiated if necessary. - Future perimeter fence construction, will contain a subterranean barrier to discourage small mammals from digging underneath. - Buildings will be made as uninhabitable as possible to nesting or roosting wildlife using netting, bird spikes or other suitable material. - Construction debris that may be a strong wildlife attractant by providing cover for small mammals and perching sites for birds will be removed. - Specialists will monitor insect populations and insecticides may be applied if necessary. - Off Airport property will be monitored for wildlife attractants and cooperative efforts will be made with landowners to reduce the attractant to best extent possible. - Agricultural practices and livestock grazing that are not more of an attractant than current habitat may be allowed on a case by case basis after review.

+2.3.
+Telemetry Project -

+Starting in 2017 the airport began participating in a telemetry project to track raptors that have been trapped on the airport then released.
+Raptor movements were monitored to help with identification of migratory routes of species found on the airport.
+The data collected was to be used to determine relocation sights with the lowest raptor return rates.
 To date, all 8 units have been deployed on raptors, with only one unit still transmitting.
 The costs associated with the program, and the additional time it required to collect, and review the data made the project cumbersome without providing tangible returns on the investment.
 In the Spring of 2020, the airport collaborated with College Students finishing their Master's program.
 The Group ended up using the Airport's telemetry data in coordination with other telemetry projects to glean a Clearer picture of Raptor Movements.
-Published study findings should made available by Spring of 2021.
+Published study findings should be made available by Spring of 2021.